-C. Data pruning
+B. Data snipping

 The cluster heads are responsible for generating uncertain data tuples from the collected raw sensor readings within their clusters.
 To answer a query, it's natural for the cluster heads to prune redundant uncertain data tuples before delivery to the base station in order to reduce communication and energy cost.
 The key issue here is how to derive a compact set of tuples essential for the base station to answer the probabilistic top-k queries.
-The data tuples which are excluded from the enough set, required set, limited set in local clusters will never appear in subsequent result set.

-D. Tree structured network topology
+C. Tree structured network topology